bitrix24/b24restdocs/tutorials/chat-bots/index.md

 # Example of Creating a Chatbot

-As an example, let's create a chatbot that will inform the user about their overdue tasks.
+As an example, let's create a chatbot that will notify the user about their overdue tasks.

 Our chatbot will know and process only one command — "What's burning?", returning a list of overdue tasks.
-Similarly, its functionality can always be expanded to receive necessary reports directly in the chat based on any data in *Bitrix24*.
+Similarly, its functionality can always be expanded to receive the necessary reports directly in the chat based on any data in _Bitrix24_.

 ## Chatbot Code